w3c/wai-develop-training/_accessibility-training/workshop-outline.md

-**Other key audiences** include staff from public relations, marketing, communications, human resources, procurement, legal and policy advisors, staff representatives, and many more involved with the Web.
+**Other key audiences** include staff from public relations, marketing, communications, human resources, procurement, legal and policy advisors, staff representatives, and many more involved with the web.

-### Overall learning objectives:
+### Overall learning objectives

 After the training, managers and decision makers should be able to: